-10.7.2 Application of Articles 10.5.3 and 10.5.4 to Second Anti-Doping Rule Violation

-Where an Athlete or other Person who commits a second antidoping rule violation establishes entitlement to suspension or reduction of a portion of the period of Ineligibility under Article 10.5.3 or Article 10.5.4, the Doping Disciplinary Tribunal shall first determine the otherwise applicable period of Ineligibility within the range established in the table in Article 10.7.1, and then apply the appropriate suspension or reduction of the period of Ineligibility.
+10.7.2 Application of Articles 10.5.3 and 10.5.4 to Second Anti-Doping Rule Violation portion of the period of Ineligibility under Article 10.5.3 or Article 10.5.4, the Doping Disciplinary Tribunal shall first determine the otherwise applicable period of Ineligibility within the range established in the table in Article 10.7.1, and then apply the appropriate suspension or reduction of the period of Ineligibility.
 The remaining period of Ineligibility, after applying any suspension or reduction under Articles 10.5.3 and 10.5.4, must be at least one-fourth of the otherwise applicable period of Ineligibility.